Semaglutide is a type of medication you might need to take if you have type 2 diabetes or prediabetes.

 Ozempic and Rybelsus

-The National Institute for Health Excellence, or NICE for short, recommend that adults with type 2 diabetes can be prescribed Ozempic or Rybelsus if they:
+Guidelines from the National Institute for Health and Care Excellence, or NICE for short, recommend that Ozempic and Rybelsus can be prescribed to adults with type 2 diabetes when:

 Ozempic and Rybelsus are only prescribed when someone has a Body Mass Index, or BMI, of 35kg/m2 or higher, and has additional psychological or other medical conditions that are related to obesity.